PowerCodersOrg/powercoders.org/site/content/city/career-day.md

   Afternoon session 13:30 – 16:30 \

-  (You can choose the session)
+  (You can choose the session you prefer)

   **Program**\

-  Morning Group:
+  Morning Session:

   09:00  Open Doors Group "Morning"\